Eight-legged essay

 The eight-legged essay (八股文 (bāgǔwén)) was a style of essay in imperial examinations during the Ming and Qing dynasties in China.
-The eight-legged essay was needed for those candidates in these civil service tests to show their merits for government service, often focusing on Confucian thought and knowledge of the Four Books and Five Classics, in relation to governmental ideals.
+The eight-legged essay was intended to assess candidates' merits for government service, often focusing on Confucian thought and knowledge of the Four Books and Five Classics, in relation to governmental ideals.
 Various skills were examined, including the ability to write coherently and to display basic logic.
-In certain times, the candidates were expected to spontaneously compose poetry upon a set theme, whose value was also sometimes questioned, or eliminated as part of the test material.
-This was a major argument in favor of the eight-legged essay, arguing that it were better to eliminate creative art in favor of prosaic literacy.
-In the history of Chinese literature, the eight-legged essay is often accused by later Chinese critics to have caused China's "cultural stagnation and economic backwardness" in the 19th century.
+Due to its rigid, formulaic attributes, the eight-legged essay is often accused by later Chinese critics to have contributed to China's "cultural stagnation and economic backwardness" in the 19th century.

 Name

-The eight "legs" refer to the eight sections of the essay that form its basic structure.
-These sections are "breaking open the topic (破題 pò tí)", "receiving the topic (承題 chéng tí)", "beginning discussion (起講 qǐ jiǎng)", "initial leg (起股 qǐ gǔ)", "middle leg (中股 zhōng gǔ)“, "later leg (後股 (hòu gǔ)", "final leg (束股 shù gǔ)", "conclusion (大結 dà jié)."
+The eight "legs" are the eight sections of the essay that form its basic structure.
+These sections are "breaking open the topic (破題 pò tí)", "receiving the topic (承題 chéng tí)", "beginning discussion (起講 qǐ jiǎng)", "initial leg (起股 qǐ gǔ)", "middle leg (中股 zhōng gǔ)", "later leg (後股 hòu gǔ)", "final leg (束股 shù gǔ)", "conclusion (大結 dà jié)."

 History

 Ming dynasty

-The roots of the eight-legged essay likely came from a different rhetorical form called Jingyi which was made by reformer and poet Wang Anshi (1021–1086), in the eleventh century.
-This eventually led to the form known as qǐchéngzhuǎnhé (起承轉合) which then evolved into the eight-legged essay in the Ming dynasty (1368 CE–1644 CE).
+The roots of the eight-legged essay likely came from a different rhetorical form called Jingyi popularized by reformer and poet Wang Anshi (1021–1086), in the eleventh century.
+This eventually led to the form known as qǐchéngzhuǎnhé (起承轉合) which then evolved into the eight-legged essay in the Ming dynasty (1368–1644).

 The eight-legged essay format did not become prevalent as a standard essay in the civil service examination until early Ming dynasty, when the composition of the essay was clearly specified.
 In the seventeenth century, Gu Yanwu stated that this form of essay-writing became standardized precisely during the 15th century, when the eight parts of the essay were determined.
 The term "eight-legged essay" formally appeared during the early years of the Chenghua Emperor's reign (1464–1487) for the first time.
 From then, it started to be required in civil service examinations in the 1480s.

 Since mastery of the form was a requirement for success in the examinations, commercial printers during the Ming dynasty began to print successful examination essays as guides for aspiring candidates.
-The first of these appeared in pirated form during the 16th century, and the practice gained official approval in 1587, when the government suggested that the best papers of the previous century be reprinted as examples.
+The first of these appeared in pirated form during the 16th century, and the practice gained official approval in 1587, when the government suggested that the best works of the previous century be reprinted as examples.